osu-crypto/libOTe/docs/LogVoleCleanOtAudit.md

 - No recursive LogVole protocol.
 - No CI-VOLE public API.
-- Root helper math, golden-seed search, and root offline sender/receiver state setup are present.
+- Root helper math, golden-seed search, root offline setup, and local root online digest/response flow are present.
-- No root randomized digest exchange or derandomization path.
+- No coproto root randomized digest exchange is wired yet.
+- Full recursive VOLE relation tests are not ported yet.
 - No sender precompute path.
 - No cached-root reuse path.
 - Seed-label helpers are partial; the recursive seed-label protocol path is not wired yet.